doerayme1224-bot/Student_Stress_Monitoring/README.md

 3. Environmental Factors
 4. Academic Factors
 5. Social Factors
+This project also particularly interests me as I, myself, am a student, and I am also the same age as the people within the survey from a surface level glance

 - Provide a brief background or context for your analysis.
 Explain why the data is relevant or interesting.